Change Font Size

 dcns-avian-adventure-nov23

-Our Avian Adventure programs will bring the world of birds to all ages and highlight birds, bird conservation, and why birds are important.
-Meet some of the great live bird ambassadors that help Houston Audubon spread the message.
-Educators can enjoy various resources including educational activities and reference materials here.
+Our Avian Adventure programs will bring the world of birds to all ages and highlight birds, bird conservation and why birds are important.
+Meet some live bird ambassadors and learn how they live their lives in the wild -- and why they are important to people!
+This program offers an up-close look at these incredible creatures and their unique adaptations for survival.

 Presenter: Mary Anne Morris, Education Director

-Provider: Houston Audubon, U.S. Fish & Wildlife Service - Houston Community Partnerships and Engagement Program, Texas A&M Forest Service, Region 4 Education Service Center,
+Provider: Wild Bird Adventures, U.S. Fish & Wildlife Service - Houston Community Partnerships and Engagement Program, Texas A&M Forest Service, Region 4 Education Service Center

 Cost: Free